-It can also be defined as a livelong, self-monitored career planning process of defining and setting professional goals and developing strategies for attaining them.
+In simpler terms, what is career management?
+Career management can also be defined as a lifelong, self-monitored career planning process of defining and setting professional goals and developing strategies for attaining them.
 Special career management actions might entail posting open jobs, granting realistic career-oriented evaluations, and administering formal career advancement projects.

 Career planning helps individuals explore and collect information, enabling them to synthesize, achieve competencies, make choices, establish goals, and adopt actions to forge their career path.
 While you may look back on your career, acknowledging that your career goals were fulfilled, others feel unlucky enough and believe that their lives and potentials went unfulfilled career-wise.

 Whatever the case, employers often have a significant influence on their employees’ careers.
 For professional development, some set formal career management rules, while others do not.
 And whichever way you feel will largely depend on how you or your employer manage your careers.